Count Me In (Deana Carter song)

 "Count Me In" is a song written by Chuck Jones and co-written and recorded by American country music artist Deana Carter.
-It was released in March 1997 as the third single from her debut album Did I Shave My Legs for This?.
+It was released on March 17, 1997 as the third single from her debut album Did I Shave My Legs for This?.
 It was a Top 10 hit on both the Billboard Hot Country Singles & Tracks and Canadian RPM Country Singles charts.

 Content

 The song is a soft love ballad, with the instrumentation starting lightly and building up towards the end with an electric guitar bridge.
 The song's lyrics speak of a narrator who is telling a lover what she does and doesn't want in her relationship.